 Beyond the TV Series: Audio Companions

-Guest contributor Connor Johnson and Gustaff continue their guide to the Big Finish audios.
+Guest contributor Connor Johnston and Gustaff continue their guide to the Big Finish audios.

 After a long break welcome back to Beyond the TV Series.
 In this part, Connor and I will be concentrating on the companions that Big Finish has created, exclusive for the audios.
 Even though there are more than enough companions and periods in the Doctor’s life where you can use the original characters, the classic characters do tend to become repetitive unless something changes.